adamarnett/sukhotinsAlgorithm/README.md

 `[cellWidth]` Set the width in characters of the cells in the printed table.
 Must follow immediately after the `[textFile]` argument.
 `[-c]` - Disable high contrast colors, if the program does not run on MacOS or Windows, using this option may help.
 `[-d]` - Enable use of characters with diaeresis like ä and ö.
-`[-f]` - Enable printing of entire table, including characters not appearing in the text
+`[-f]` - Enable printing of entire table, including characters not appearing in the text.
 `[-r]` - Enable printing of characters not considered by the algorithm like æ.
 To run the program with all the options, use:
 `python3 ./main.py frankenstein.txt 7 -c -d -f -r`